-Risks of Low Testosterone in Men
+Risks of Hormone Deficiency in Men

 Male hypogonadism is a medical condition in which the body doesn’t produce enough testosterone, also known as Low T. Testosterone is a primary male hormone and plays a key role in masculine growth and development during puberty.
 It’s also important for the proper functioning and regulating of many body processes like heart rate, metabolism, blood pressure, and blood sugar.

 If left untreated, hormone deficiency, especially low testosterone, in men can be dangerous and lead to several, more serious health conditions, including:

 Men with excess body fat are more likely to have Low T, and men with Low T are more likely to become obese.
 Obesity increases the risk of potentially serious health problems, including chronic obstructive pulmonary disease (COPD), type 2 diabetes, metabolic syndrome, heart disease, and cancer.

 COPD is a group of lung diseases that block airflow and make it difficult to breathe.
 While low testosterone doesn’t cause COPD, it can contribute to the severity of symptoms.
 It is also known that higher levels of testosterone are associated with better lung function.

 Men with Low T are more likely to develop type 2 diabetes during their lifetime.
 Testosterone naturally helps the body’s tissues absorb blood sugar in response to insulin.
 Men with a hormone deficiency have a higher risk of insulin resistance, a leading indicator of type 2 diabetes.

 Testosterone is responsible for regulating cholesterol levels.
 Low T can cause a build-up of LDL (bad) cholesterol, which is linked to an increased risk of cardiac events (e.g., heart attack or stroke) as well as coronary artery disease (CAD) or peripheral artery disease (PAD), both of which are potentially life-threatening.